Alldebrid/alldebrid-php/README.md

 [ $response, $error ] = $alldebrid->linkInfos($myLink);
 ```

-Finally, for links, magnets and pin auth, helper objects are provided to easely interact with them :
+Finally, for links, magnets and pin auth, helper objects are provided to easily interact with them :

 ```php
 $alldebrid = new \Alldebrid\Alldebrid($agent, $apikey);